-Finding: The subject property is zoned R-3.
-The proposal is for a new multi-family project and does not include the creation of new lots.
+Finding: The proposal is construction of a covered, school playground and not a subdivision.
 This standard is not applicable.

 15.405.020 Lot area exceptions.

-The following shall be exceptions to the required lot areas: A. Lots of record with less than the area required by this code.
-B. Lots or development sites which, as a process of their creation, were approved in accordance with this code.
-C. Planned unit developments, provided they conform to requirements for planned unit development approval.
+The following shall be exceptions to the required lot areas:

+- A. Lots of record with less than the area required by this code. - B. Lots or development sites which, as a process of their creation, were approved in accordance with this code. - C. Planned unit developments, provided they conform to requirements for planned unit development approval.